 Past performance is not a guide to future performance.
-The benchmark is a broad representation of the fund's investment universe and as such is an appropriate benchmark for the fund to seek to outperform and may also be used as a point of reference against which the fund's performance may be measured.
-The fund's performance may also be compared to the IA sector, which consists of funds with similar investment objectives and policies.
+The yield of the FTSE All-Share Index is a representation of the income paid out by companies in the fund's investment universe.
+The IA UK Equity Income sector consists of funds with similar investment objectives and policies to the Fund.
+The average return of funds in the IA UK Equity Income sector is an appropriate benchmark for the fund to seek to outperform and may also be used as a point of reference against which the fund's performance may be measured.
 Source: Factset. © Morningstar.
 All Rights Reserved.
-L GBP Income terms.
-All information as at 28/02/2023 unless otherwise stated.
+L GBP Accumulation terms.
+All information as at 31/03/2023 unless otherwise stated.
+With effect from 14 December 2016 Ed Meier became the Fund Manager.
 The performance of other share classes may differ, and any reported quartile ranking figures may refer to different share classes.
 Sector averages and rankings may change at any time.